 2019 Has Been A Ball So Far, But What's Next?

-I have directed and devised 3 shows so far this year; all different in style and technique, connecting with very different audiences.
+I have directed and devised three shows so far this year; all very different in style, techniques and connecting with very different audiences ...

 The Cagebirds, written by David Campton, was a very unique, dark and edgy piece.
 Then last weekend I directed two scenes that appeared in The Royal and Derngate's 'School Shorts Festival' last weekend;